Experience Liveaboard Life With Us!

 The fee's include room and board on Britican for one week with a custom made itinerary based on you/your families requirements.

-What is not included are: Flights, airport transfers, alcohol, excursions (dives, land-based tours, etc.), and any meals eaten out at restaurants.
+What is not included are flights, airport transfers, alcohol, excursions (dives, land-based tours, etc.), and any meals eaten out at restaurants.

 Questions & Answers